y2kbugger/weeklyreview_todotxt/README.md

   $ python -m http.server 8000

 # WIP
+- sort subprojects parts that are integers numerically
+- I want to be able to append multiple items to a lists without refocusing the input
 - I want to show the whole project path as sub headers
 - I want the sort order of uncompleted items to be the creation date
 - I want the sort order of completed items to be the completion date